greenelab/hgsc_subtypes/7.Nanostring/README.md

 Note that the scenario `(0, 1)` is possible for the 95% threshold and 99% threshold.
 This happens when a significant gene by gene correlation exists in a different number of datasets per threshold.

+This file is compiled into a `.gmt` file with confidence tiers.